Flames004/BMI-calculator/README.md

 ## Demo

-You can try out the BMI Calculator live on [GitHub Pages](https://your-username.github.io/bmi-calculator) or see the [demo video](https://example.com/bmi-calculator-demo) for a quick overview.
+You can try out the BMI Calculator live on [BMI Calculator](https://bmi-calculator-healthy.netlify.app/)

 ## Features